off-border/qt-office-templater/README.md

 The **swig.js** and **quazip** based office documents templating engine for **QT**(4-5).
 In current version it supports an **ODT** and **DOCX** files. *DOCX* templating does not support *{% include %}* tag yet.

-All you need to prepare template is just to create a document in KWriter (LibreOffice Writer, MS Word, etc) with all needed template tags and variables and save it as an ODT file.
+All you need to prepare template is just to create a document in KWriter (LibreOffice Writer, MS Word, etc) with all needed formatting, template tags and variables and and logic and save it as an *.odt*(*.docx*) file.

 The code uses **quazip**.
 So you should link it with your QT project first.
 See *'example'* folder.